20 Smart Home Tips and Tricks to Optimize Your Smart Home

 12) Understand how your smart home data is used.

-13) Do not reuse passwords, or better yet, opt for passwordless options.
+13) Do not reuse passwords, or better yet, opt for passwordless.

 Keep your smart home secure by selecting complex and unique passwords for your online accounts for the devices you own.
-If the company offers a passwordless option, use that.
+If the company offers passwordless, use that.
 This will protect your home from attackers (more on smart home security later in this article).

 14) Give your devices unique names.